chef-boneyard/private-chef-administration/source/architecture/high_availability.rst

 Scaling
 -------

-The frontend layer of a Private Chef topology can be scaled to as many nodes as you need for api availability.
-We recommend that your frontend nodes be configured behind a vip that is then used as the access point for your nodes.
+The frontend layer of a Private Chef topology can be scaled to as many nodes as you need for API availability.
+We recommend that your frontend nodes be configured behind a VIP that is then used as the access point for your nodes.

 The backend portion of your HA Private Chef can be scaled vertically to provide better IO performance for searching.
 We can also configure your Private Chef to cache cookbook files for faster access by your nodes when they converge.